aljowen/CaesarShift/README.md

 # CaesarShift
 A Console program to Encrypt/Decrypt using the Caesar shift algorithm
 #####-Created by Alwyn Owen
+CaesarShift by Alwyn Owen is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 ##How to install program
 Just download the zip file and then extract the contents to a folder on your computer.
 The application is now installed, to use it just run the exe file.